 Seasonal Poisoning Hazards: Spring

-Household items: cleaning agents, pesticides, gardening supplies and plants
+Household items: cleaning agents, pesticides, gardening supplies and chemicals

 - Keep all cleaning products out of the reach of children.